-Nipple pain when you’re exclusively pumping can be difficult to manage, because you can’t take a break to let yourself heal without losing milk supply.
-Obviously, what you should do to fix your nipple pain depends on what is causing the breast pain related to pumping.
-However, it’s not always clear what the underlying issue is.
-Here are some questions to help you figure out the cause of your nipple pain, so that you can start to pump breast milk pain-free.
+Nipple pain while exclusively pumping can be difficult to manage, because you can’t take a break to let yourself heal without losing milk supply.
+Here are some questions to help you figure out the cause of your nipple pain, so that you can resolve the issue, and pump breast milk without pain.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.

 6 Questions to Troubleshoot Nipple Pain from Pumping